enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-v10/getting-started.md

 ## App settings

-For appsettings.json or environment specific settings file, please use the following appSettings:
+For appsettings.json or environment-specific settings file, please use the following appSettings:

 ```json
 {